-Powerful transillumintor with Blue/Green technology for DNA/RNA visualisation in agarose gels.
+Powerful transillumintor with Blue/Green technology for DNA/RNA visualization in agarose gels.
 Compatible with green and red DNA stains.
 Includes FastGene® amber goggles.

 The use of UV transilluminators for the detection of DNA or RNA in agarose gels, is still very common, although we know quite well that the shorter the wavelenght is, the more the DNA will be damaged quickly, which is dangerous especially if the separated DNA should be used in downstream experiments like cloning or sequencing.
 Just seconds of UV light are enough to reduce the cloning efficiency significantly.